famousj/gentle-gall-intro/on-init.md

 Congratulations!
 We now have an agent running, representing a lightbulb that is set to `%off`.

-I know what you're think: What if we want to turn it `%on`?
+I know what you're thinking: What if we want to turn it `%on`?
 Hang tight.
 We'll do that in the next chapter.

 A quick development note: The `on-init` arm runs when the agent successfully